Contents

 7.1 Vanilla style

-This first section resets all HTML
+This first section resets all HTML elements to reasonable default values.

 headstylesheethtml, body, div, span, object, iframe, h1, h2, h3, h4, h5, h6, p, blockquote, pre,